fallingsprings/couch-add-ons/minify-js-css/README.md

 	<cms:minify 'js' as='' defer='defer'>

-## Usage
-The `<cms:minify>` tag combines and minimizes all files in the list in the order given, storing the result in an external file.
-It renders a `<script>` or `<link>` tag for the combined file.

-The minimized file only gets updated when the last modification date of included files is newer than the current output file, i.e. when you make changes.
-So it doesn't create a new file with every single page load.
-Delete the output file in order to force update.

-### Timestamps
+### timestamps
-Timestamping your assets to bust browser caching is especially useful for sites with lots of regular users.
+Time-stamping your assets to bust browser caching is especially useful for sites with lots of regular users.
 This tag offers 2 optional methods to timestamp output files for version control.
 The feature needs to be turned on in the _minify.php_ file.
 At the top of the file, you'll find these lines.
 Uncomment either one to turn on versioning.

     //define('MINIFY_TIMESTAMP_QUERYSTRING', 1);
     //define('MINIFY_TIMESTAMP_FILENAME', 1);// ** Requires a rewrite rule in .htaccess **